 Bishop Rabbat is a member of the Australian Catholic Bishops Conference and is a member of the Bishops Commission for Ecumenism and Inter-religious Relations.

-Bishop Robert Rabbat is currently the President of the Conference of Bishops and Representatives of the Middle Eastern Apostolic Churches in Australia and New Zealand.
+Bishop Robert Rabbat is currently the President of the Australasian-Middle East Christian Apostolic Churches (AMEC).